enzo-q/enzo-q/README.md

 ---

 ### About Me
 I became interested in programming after seeing experienced developers build awesome apps and websites, and also because of my love for video games, especially indie titles.
-I want to build, learn, and grow as much as I can.
+I want to build, and learn more.
 There's no easy career path in the first place, so why not choose one of the hardest and most rewarding?

 ---